 1. Space Ghost Coast to Coast:

-Debuting in 1994, Cartoon Network’s first original series, “Space Ghost Coast to Coast,” was a parody talk show using an obscure Hanna-Barbera character.
-It successfully attracted older audiences and paved the way for the network’s adult-oriented programming block, Adult Swim.
+Beginning with 1994, the first original series on the Cartoon Network was the still-running parody talk show “Space Ghost Coast to Coast,” based on an obscure Hanna-Barbera character.
+It was a hit with older audiences and paved the way for the network’s adult-oriented programming block, Adult Swim.

 2. Speedy Gonzales Ban and Return:

-In the early 2000s, Cartoon Network briefly banned Speedy Gonzales cartoons due to concerns about racial stereotypes.
-However, strong fan campaigns and endorsements from Hispanic-American organizations, who saw Speedy as a positive cultural icon, led to the character’s reinstatement on air.
+In the early 2000s, Cartoon Network briefly banned Speedy Gonzales cartoons due to racial stereotypes.
+However, after intense fan campaigns and endorsements from Hispanic-American organizations, who saw him as a positive cultural icon, the character was reinstated on air.

-“The Flintstones,” which aired from 1960 to 1966, was a groundbreaking prime-time animated sitcom.
-It remained the most profitable network cartoon franchise for three decades until it was dethroned by “The Simpsons” in the late 1990s.
+“The Flintstones” that aired from 1960 to 1966, was the first prime-time animated sitcom in television history.
+It remained the biggest moneymaker in the world of network cartoons for thirty years until it was finally deposed in the late 1990s by “The Simpsons.”

-The pilot episode of “Courage the Cowardly Dog,” titled “The Chicken from Outer Space,” was nominated for “Best Animated Short Film” at the 1995 Academy Awards, highlighting the show’s unique blend of horror and humor.
+The pilot episode of “Courage the Cowardly Dog,” titled “The Chicken from Outer Space,” was submitted for “Best Animated Short Film” in 1995 Academy Awards, which marks an interesting element of horror and comedy in the entire show.

 5. Original Name of The Powerpuff Girls:

-“The Powerpuff Girls” originally began as “Whoopass Stew!” during Craig McCracken’s college days.
-In the early concept, the girls were created by adding a can of whoop ass to Professor Utonium’s formula instead of the familiar Chemical X.
+“The Powerpuff Girls” was a college-based idea in 1992, originally known as “Whoopass Stew!”
+He drew the girls as the result of putting a can of whoop ass into Professor Utonium’s formula instead of Chemical X.

 6. Aging in Adventure Time: